JeevanBodigam/RestaurantApp/README.md

 ## How to Run the Project
 ### Server-side
-sh
+- sh
-Open Eclipse and Load the project after successful Extraction. open main application class
+- Open Eclipse and Load the project after successful Extraction.
+- Open main application class
-Right click and select Run as spring boot application Project will start on a default port
+- Right click and select Run as spring boot application
+- Project will start on a default port

 ## Displaying in browser